-Council has locally focused cultural programs and initiatives that facilitate forums, networks and training opportunities that are conducive to strengthening relationships between tourism, arts, heritage, sports and recreational interest.
-Highlights throughout the year included allocating \$8K to various community groups for cultural/recreational projects, allocating \$36K towards heritage projects, resolving to join Arts North West, facilitating both the Sapphire City Festival and Multicultural Festival, hosting Movie Nights in Shire Villages.
+Council has locally focused cultural programs and initiatives that facilitate forums, networks and training opportunities that are conducive to strenathening relationships between tourism, arts, heritage, sports and recreational interest.
+Highlights throughout the year included allocating \$8K to various community groups for cultural/recreational projects, allocating \$36K towards heritage projects, facilitating both the Sapphire City Festival and Multicultural Festival, hosting Movie Nights in Shire Villages.

-Council also contributes to the physical welling of the community through the provision of active and passive recreation areas.
+Council also contributes to the physical wellbeing of the community through the provision of active and passive recreation areas.
 A limited number of customer requests concerning unsatisfactory condition of active & passive recreational areas/sport facilities were received and promptly dealt with.

-To enhance opportunities for the youth and encourage youth leadership development, Council continued to participate in the school based trainee and work experience program.
+To enhance opportunities for the youth and encourage youth leadership development, Council continued to participate in the school-based trainee and work experience program.